 The new fi-compass survey on the financing needs and access to credit conditions for EU farms in 2022 shows an improved financial environment for agricultural enterprises compared to the previous survey covering 2017.
-There are, however, clear differences between Member States, farm sizes, young and other farmers, as well as across macro sub-sectors.
+There are, however, clear differences between Member States, farm sizes, age groups, as well as across macro subsectors.